-When a plasticizer is compatible with a polymer, the two can fairly easily be mixed and fused into a coherent, homogeneous material and do not separate if a chemical or physical stress is imposed on the system.
+When a plasticizer and a polymer are compatible, the two can fairly easily be mixed and fused into a coherent, homogeneous material and do not separate if chemical or physical stress is imposed on the system.

 A primary plasticizer for a given polymer has a high degree of compatibility at the projected use level.
 A secondary (or extender) plasticizer can only be safely used along with a substantial proportion of a primary plasticizer for the polymer system, to achieve satisfactory compatibility.

-For reasons of compatibility, raw material cost, in-process behavior and performance in various end uses, the families of primary plasticizers for PVC are essentially limited to the following:
+For reasons of compatibility, raw material cost, in-process behavior, and performance in various end-use, the families of primary plasticizers for PVC are essentially limited to the following: